 Mechanical Engineering (or ME) is used to advance the following: aerospace and automobile industries, renewable energy, nanotechnology, applied thermofluids, the development of biomedical devices and others.
 The Mechanical Engineering program at UDC prepares students for a variety of career opportunities through a unique combination of hands-on experience, state-of-the-art technologies, and innovative teaching methods.
 A number of new faculty have joined the ME program at UDC to strengthen its core curriculum and foster new initiatives.
 The ME faculty at UDC are actively engaged in the innovative research in the areas of: Nanotechnology, Renewable energy, Heat Transfer, and Biomedical engineering.
 Our ME faculty also have strong collaborations with neighboring federal laboratories, industry, and other universities.

 In order to prepare its graduates to pursue a productive and meaningful career characterized by continued professional growth, the primary objective of the Mechanical Engineering Department is to provide students a coherent program of instruction in order to prepare its graduates to pursue a productive and meaningful career characterized by continued professional growth.
-The BSME degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The BSME degree program is accredited by the Engineering Accreditation Commission (EAC) of ABET (http://main.abet.org/aps/Accreditedprogramsearch.aspx).
 With this seal of approval, students are guaranteed to enjoy a modern learning experience driven by specific learning outcomes and focused around professionally-driven skills and competencies.

-ABET Program Educational Objectives:
+ABET Program Educational Objectives

-- Graduates will show a commitment to lifelong learning through ongoing professional development, leadership training, and research opportunities along with a deep understanding of the social, ethical, and environmental context of a changing global work environment.
+- Shown a commitment to lifelong learning through ongoing professional training and development, leadership training, and research opportunities in order to gain a deeper understanding of the social, ethical, and environmental context of changing global conditions.